Our team

 Brayden firmly believes that the international development sector can and should be more accessible to new participants.
 He has held senior leadership roles in the international development and social services sectors for 15 years across both commercial and non-profit organisations, based in Sydney, Bangkok, and Pyongyang.
 Outside the world of international development, Brayden is a company director, photographer, occasional adventurer, and daggy dad.

-Tuan is a social researcher and development professional with more than 20 years of experience in the fields of poverty alleviation, social justice, and governance.
+Tuan is a social innovator and development professional with 25 years of experience in the fields of poverty alleviation, social justice, and community-based tourism.
 Some of his research has been published in international journals and books.
-Under Tuan’s leadership, AOP in Vietnam received the Order of Friendship in 2019 - the President of Vietnam's highest honour for foreign organisations, recognising AOP's significant contributions to poverty reduction and sustainable development in the country.
-Tuan is based in Hanoi and he loves playing soccer.
+Under Tuan’s leadership as Vietnam Country Director, AOP received the Order of Friendship in 2019 - the President of Vietnam's highest honour for foreign organisations, recognising AOP’s significant contributions to poverty reduction and sustainable development in the country.
+Now based in Sydney, Tuan brings extensive experience from the field to expand innovative products to act on poverty.

 Carrie is an expert in fundraising and partnerships, specialising in international development and humanitarian aid.
 Working with UNHCR, Plan, and ChildFund, Carrie has led national fundraising campaigns, established face-to-face and telemarketing programs, and developed fundraising and operations plans that raise millions of dollars per year.
 Carrie has climbed Mount Kilimanjaro and loves true crime shows.